aady1311/Food_Recipe/README.md

-# Forgotten Recipes - Global Recipe Discovery Platform with Real-time API Integration
+# Taste Bites - Global Recipe Discovery Platform with Real-time API Integration

 A full-stack web application for discovering and exploring recipes from around the world using real-time API integration, built with modern web technologies and advanced computer science concepts.